Your Life as Story

 Beverly will offer in-class exercises designed to unearth memory and approach your material in a safe, fun, and original way.
 She will instruct you in the craft of plot, setting, and reflection, teach you how to move back and forth in time seamlessly and to write detailed, visually descriptive language.

 Beverly Donofrio has published three memoirs: her first, The New York Times bestseller, Riding in Cars with Boys, was made into a popular movie; her second, Looking for Mary was chosen as a Barnes and Noble Discover Book; and her latest, Astonished, is still collecting accolades.
 She has also published three children’s books.
+Her essays have appeared in many anthologies and periodicals, including The New York Times, Washington Post, Los Angeles Times, Spirituality and Health, Oprah Magazine, Huffington Post and Slate.
+Her NPR documentaries can be heard through Sound Portraits.
 She has taught creative nonfiction workshops across the United States and is currently on the faculty of the low-residency MFA program at Wilkes University.
-Ms. Donofrio lives in Woodstock, NY.
-Visit beverlydonofrio.com to read some of her essays.
+Ms. Donofrio lives in Woodstock, NY, where she is writing the libretto to a musical based on Astonished.
+You can read or access some of her essays at her website, beverlydonofrio.com.